brimdata/zed/zng/docs/spec.md

 A terminal value is encoded as a string of characters terminated by a semicolon (which must be escaped if it appears in a string-typed value).
-If the terminal value is of a union type, it is prefixed with the index value type in reference to the union type and a colon.
+If the terminal value is of a union type, it is prefixed with the index of the value type in reference to the union type and a colon.

 Container values (i.e., sets, arrays, or records) are encoded as
 * an open bracket,